kodadot/nft-gallery/CONTRIBUTING.md

 # Contributing to KodaDot: NFT gallery

-KodaDot NFT gallery has plan to be community-owned.
+KodaDot NFT gallery has a plan to be community-owned.
 We are welcoming community contribution from you.
-Take a sneak peak on [good first issues](https://github.com/kodadot/nft-gallery/contribute), comment and make PR.
+Take a sneak peek on [good first issues](https://github.com/kodadot/nft-gallery/contribute), comment and make PR.
-When everything went well, chances that you will be rewarded are high.
+If everything goes well, chances that you will be rewarded are high.
 We might give retro-active bounties where bounty label wasn't present if we like your commit.

-**For better coordination, pleasejoin our [Development channel Anteriors on Discord](https://discord.gg/KkctBVQ8kP)**
+**For better coordination, please join our [Development channel Anteriors on Discord](https://discord.gg/KkctBVQ8kP)**

 ## Getting started